bhopals/english-vocabs/vocabs-soul-survivor.md

         - You just dropped your cupcake, but there’s no need to pout and sulk because we have more.
         - I’d rather you try not to sulk and be in a mad mood when we have visitors in our home.
         - When his teacher told him to stop being silly, he decided to frown and sulk the rest of the afternoon.

+    - 11. Pretentious - Adjective
+      - Meaning - acting as though more important, valuable, or special than is warranted
+      - Examples
+        - Because the weight loss product seemed fake and pretentious to me, I decided to buy an alternative item.
+        - Niles was pretentious and always made time to brag about his adventures.
+        - Even though Jake was a millionaire, he avoided hanging out with pretentious people who liked to flaunt their wealth.
+        - Dressed in a tuxedo, Hank made a pretentious entrance at the high school basketball game.
+        - Mary prefers the simple things in life and is not pretentious by any means.

+### CHAPTER 02 - Empty Routines

+- Daniel sat behind his desk
+- Staring off into nothing
+- His mind drowned in the memory of his past
+- Staring off into nothing as his mind drowned in the memory of his past until an uninvited voice snapped him out of his daydream
+- Uninvited voice snapped him out of his daydream
+- on the trot